University of Maryland, College Park: Civil War

 During the Civil War, Confederate soldiers under Brigadier General Bradley Tyler Johnson moved past the college on July 12, 1864, as part of Jubal Early's raid on Washington, D.C.
 By the end of the war, financial problems forced the administrators to sell off 200 acre of land, and the continuing decline in enrollment sent the Maryland Agricultural College into bankruptcy.
 The campus was used as a boys' preparatory school for the next two years.

-Following the Civil War, in February 1866, the Maryland legislature assumed half ownership of the school.
+The Maryland legislature assumed half ownership of the school in 1866.
 The college thus became, in part, a state institution.
 By October 1867, the school reopened with 11 students.
-In 1868, the former Confederate admiral Franklin Buchanan was appointed President of the school.
-In his tenure of just over a year, he reorganized it, established a system of strict economy in its business transactions, applied some of its revenues for the paying off of its debts, raised its standards, and attracted patrons through his influence: enrollment grew to 80 at the time of his resignation, and the school soon paid off its debt.
+In 1868, the former Confederate admiral Franklin Buchanan was appointed president of the school.
+Enrollment grew to 80 at the time of his resignation, and the school soon paid off its debt.
 In 1873, Samuel Jones, a former Confederate Major General, became president of the college.

 Twenty years later, the federally-funded Agricultural Experiment Station was established there.
-During the same period, state laws granted the college regulatory powers in several areas—including controlling farm disease, inspecting feed, establishing a state weather bureau and geological survey, and housing the forestry board.
+During this same period, state laws granted the college regulatory powers in several areas—including controlling farm disease, inspecting feed, establishing a state weather bureau and geological survey, and housing the forestry board.
 Morrill Hall (the oldest instructional building still in use on campus) was built the following year.

-The Great Fire of 1912
+Great Fire of 1912

-On November 29, 1912, a fire destroyed the barracks where the school housed the students, all the school's records, and most of the academic buildings, leaving only Morrill Hall untouched.
+On November 29, 1912, a fire destroyed student housing, school records, and most of the academic buildings, leaving only Morrill Hall untouched.
 There were no injuries or fatalities, and all but two students returned to the university and insisted on classes continuing.
-Students were housed by families in neighboring towns until the school could rebuild the housing, although a new administration building was not built until the 1940s.
+The first building built after the fire was the Calvert Hall in 1914.
+A new administration building was not built until the 1940s.

-A large brick and concrete compass inlaid in the ground designates the former center of campus as it existed in 1912.